 There’s also a regular schedule of fabulous events drawing in crowds, from the Edinburgh Summer festivals to the Highland Games and peculiarly Scottish celebrations such as Hogmanay and Burns Night.
 Whisky, neeps and haggis are some of the nation’s foodie highlights, but this trio doesn’t do justice to the culinary renaissance that’s occurred in recent years.

 Provenance and local sourcing have been adopted by the Scottish chefs, turning the region into a culinary mecca, filled with many fabulous private dining options in the Michelin starred restaurants, castles and country houses of the area.

-Search for a private dining room at a venue in the South East.
+Search for a private dining room at a venue in South East England

 In addition to the global destination of London, the region also comprises some of the richest, most glorious counties in the UK – from Dorset, Hampshire, Sussex and Kent to Surrey and Berkshire, Oxfordshire and Buckinghamshire to the north and even the Isle of Wight.

 The capital offers an internationally renowned mix of tourist attractions, from Buckingham Palace to shopping in Oxford Street, museums, The London Eye, Madam Tussauds, The Shard and much more.

 The wider counties are just as packed with tourist attractions and fabulous towns which boast an incredible range of restaurants and dining options from Michelin starred destinations such as Bray, to gastro pubs by the River Thames in Henley.
 There are also the stunning woodland options in The New Forest, the beachy-delights of the south coast from Brighton and Bournemouth to Poole and Lymington as well as the lower Cotswolds, with its picturesque chocolate box villages and the iconic university town of Oxford – all of which offer a wide variety of destination eateries, many of which have private rooms.